Reduce Work-Related Musculoskeletal Disorders

 * Source: Manufacturer’s survey, conducted during ACE 2016 Conference.

 10 essential features an ergonomic chair must have.

 Task chairs must be safe, well-built and provide support for the required working postures for the intended user to maximize long term comfort, productivity and to avoid injury.

 Insufficient or lumbar support that is too high or low can lead to lower back pain.
 Look for a lumbar support that adjusts up and down, as well as in and out, to fit people of different body types.
-A large range of height adjustment is especially useful for those who carry additional weight in the buttock.
+A large range of height adjustment is especially useful for those who carry additional weight in the buttocks.

 The seat pan should tilt forward and backward, should lock into any position to provide the variation in postures required by the human body, and have tilt tension control if the seat has a free float mode.
 This enables the user to easily recline reducing stress on the low back.
 Make sure you’re able to sit with your feet comfortably on the floor or footrest without pressure.

 For casters to work properly there needs to be a degree of friction between the wheel and the surface it’s being used on.
 Too much friction makes the chair difficult to move.
 Too little friction means the chair would move too easily.
 To avoid accidents make sure casters fit the intended use of the chair with nylon casters for carpet and urethane casters for hard floor surfaces.